alexfernandez/alexfernandez.github.io/2017/origins-language.md

 The number of simple sounds has probably increased with time.

-It is hard to see how a language of this kind could work.
-But there is a definite advantage for hominids that can combine simple meanings into one coherent whole.
+There must have been a definite advantage for hominids that can combine simple meanings into one coherent whole, as compared with those that could only emit separate sounds.
+Group coordination become possible without having to see each other.
+Still, it is hard to see how a language of this kind could work.
+In the appendix we have an example of single-consonant language.

 At which point in time did this era start?
-Being so far back in time.
+Being so far back in time it is not .

 ### The Syllabic Era